scravy/uuid-1345/README.md

 ### `UUID.v4([options], [callback])`

 Generates a random, version 4, UUID.
-Does not take any options.
+Does not take any special options.

 ---